javalin/website/pages/docs/docs-future.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-<h2>!!!
-DOCS BELOW ARE UNFINISHED !!!</h2>

 ## Access manager
 Javalin has a functional interface `AccessManager`, which let's you set per-endpoint authentication and/or authorization.
-It's common to use before-handlers for this, but per-endpoint security handlers give you much more explicit and readable code.
+It's also common to use before-handlers for this, but enforcing per-endpoint roles give you much more explicit and readable code.
 You can implement your access-manager however you want.
-Here is an example implementation:
+Below is an example implementation:

 {% capture java %}
-// Set the access-manager that Javalin should use config.accessManager((handler, ctx, permittedRoles) -> {
+// Set the access-manager that Javalin should use config.accessManager((handler, ctx, routeRoles) -> {
     MyRole userRole = getUserRole(ctx);
     if (permittedRoles.contains(userRole)) {
         handler.handle(ctx);